microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     You can configure Azure DevOps to enforce consistent workflows and process across your team.
 Set up branch policies to ensure that code merges meet your requirements before completion.
-Branch policies can be configured to protect your important branches by preventing direct pushes, requiring reviewers, and ensuring clean builds.
+Branch policies can be configured to protect your important branches by requiring reviewers, ensuring clean builds, and preventing direct pushes.

 <div style="page-break-after: always;"></div>